Soureen25/Dynamic_Optical_Tracking_in_LI-FI_Systems/README.md

 ##  Acknowledgements
 Thanks to online technical communities and simulation tools that supported the development of this project.

+---

+##  License
+This project is licensed under the **MIT License** – free to use, modify, and distribute with attribution.

 https://www.tinkercad.com/things/gSSDZFEf3xi-li-fi-2/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard
 <img width="1913" height="755" alt="image" src="https://github.com/user-attachments/assets/ca04d387-b950-41fc-8726-bad3e8a9c82b" />